What is a Guardianship of a Child?

 - making sure the minor receives medical care.

-How Long Does a Guardianship Last?
+How Long Does a Guardianship Last in CA?

 Guardianship of the person, estate, or both lasts until a minor’s 18th birthday, unless the court terminates it earlier.
 California Probate Code §1600(a).